Can You Skip a Mortgage Payment Without Penalty?

 Start budgeting

 When you’re struggling to make regular mortgage payments or pay other bills, you may benefit from budgeting.
 Start understanding where your money is going and how you can cut back.
+On the other hand it may also be worthwhile to explore options for short-term emergency loans.

 Whenever you find yourself in a difficult financial situation, don’t ignore it.
 Take one or more of the steps mentioned above to address the problem.